unityconstruct/CtrlrXY/README.md

 ----
 * Scalable UI upgrade (requires container callback on resize)
 * VST Host must get the panel name while exported as VST3 plugin (currently always named as Ctrlr | Instigator)
+* Update to the latest version of JUCE 7
 * Implementation of the entire JUCE ValueTree Class
 * Implementation of the entire JUCE LookAndFeel class with all color schemes
 * Implementation of the entire JUCE ColourSelector class with built-in color picker popup for every color properties